 - Family wellness check-ins.
 BGCTC staff members continue to connect with each of our families to make sure they have the supports they need during this difficult time.
 These calls focus on immediate needs related to shelter, food, technology needs, and medical care.

-- Increased connection to and distribution of food.
-Since April 1, BGCTC has been working diligently with food distributors, grocers, and restaurants to distribute weekly family meal packages from 8 Club locations (10,000+ meals) and connect families to additional nutrition resources they need.
-Distribution of weekly family meal kits will continue into August.
+- Connection to and distribution of food.
+BGCTC has been working diligently with food distributors, grocers, and restaurants to provide weekly meal packages for our families and connect families to additional nutrition resources.

 - Delivery of youth development programs as a distance learning model.
 This includes K-12 academic support, ensuring digital connectivity and distribution of education materials and supplies to youth and families.